terryli-vt/plex-production-simplifier/README.md

-# plex-load-source-tool
+# plex-production-simplifier

-This application reads QR code from scanner, extract the container information and load it to Plex ERP
+This application helps to simplify the process of recording production on the Plex ERP

+## Features

+- Move Inventory
+- Record production (WIP)
+- Print label for a specific container based on its serial number.